davidlizhonghuang/mobileangularinvscode/README.md

 18, open internet explorer in window 10 (edge), input link http://localhost:3001 and return, you can see index page is displayed properly.

-19, add angular js code into html page. keep in mind node js does not use angular js as back end code, so app.js does not contain any angular js.
+19, add angular js code into html page.

 20, run visual studio code, you now can see angular js enabled SPA html page .